Ever since I started playing online poker,

 I’ll address both of these questions in some detail below.
 As a veteran of the gambling industry since 2004, I have seen it all… with the fallout from the UIGEA in 2006 and Black Friday in 2011 the low points, and some other scandals too.

-On the positive side, the online poker scene in 2017 is cleaner than ever, with licensed sites and big brands that have a long history of honoring payments.
+On the positive side, the online poker scene is cleaner than ever, with licensed sites and big brands that have a long history of honouring payments.

 For those readers not in the mood for the long version, here are my ‘cliff notes’ for US and non-US players: